-- 1 An investee company in which Ventus VCT plc has also invested.
-The Company and Ventus VCT plc are managed by Temporis. - An investee company in which Temporis Capital Renewable Infrastructure EIS Fund had also invested.
+- An investee company in which Ventus 2 VCT plc has also invested.
+The Company and Ventus 2 VCT plc are managed by Temporis. - An investee company in which Temporis Capital Renewable Infrastructure EIS Fund had also invested.
 On 23 November 2018, Temporis Capital Renewable Infrastructure EIS Fund sold its shares in the investee company to Temporis Operational Renewable Energy Strategy LP.
-Temporis Capital Renewable Infrastructure EIS Fund was managed by Temporis. - 3 An investee company in which Temporis Operational Renewable Energy Strategy LP has also invested.
+Temporis Capital Renewable Infrastructure EIS Fund was managed or advised by Temporis. - An investee company in which Temporis Operational Renewable Energy Strategy LP has also invested.
 Temporis Operational Renewable Energy Strategy LP is advised by Temporis.

-Top 10 Investments
+Top Ten Investments

-The details of the top ten investments, by value, held by each of the ordinary share fund, the "C" share fund and the "D" share fund at 28 February 2019 are set out in the tables below:
+The details of the top ten investments, by value, held by each of the ordinary share fund, the "C" share fund and the "D" share fund at 28 February 2019 are set out in the table below: